Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 {% endraw %}

-Doing so, we will lose all the typical behavior of the post format in Jekyll, such as the date format and the support for categories and tags.
+In doing so, we will lose all the typical behavior of the post format in Jekyll, such as the date format and the support for categories and tags.
 But in the targeted JavaScript environment this would not work anyway.
-Also in JavaScript you can deal with these topics even more easy than in Jekyll :-).
+Besides, in JavaScript you can deal with these topics even more easy than in Jekyll :-).

 ###### https://trim-seahorse.cloudvent.net/api/blog/jekyll-api-endpoint-demo.json